siavashtab/Cstructs/README.md

 - Pop: removes and returns the top node from the collection and heapify the heap from up to down

-*All nodes will be added to the binary heap in a doubly linked-list format (linked to the node in the same level of the heap)
+*All nodes will be added to the binary heap in a doubly linked-list format (linked to neighbor nodes in the same level of the heap)

 Example: